noopkat/oled-js/README.md

 ## What is this?

 This repo is a library compatible with Rick Waldron's [johnny-five](https://github.com/rwaldron/johnny-five) project.
 It adds support for I2C/SPI compatible monochrome OLED screens.
 Works with 128 x 32, 128 x 64 and 96 x 16 sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).

+Got a [MicroView](https://www.sparkfun.com/products/12923) from GeekAmmo/SparkFun?
+That'll work too.

 OLED screens are really cool - now you can control them with JavaScript!